RadioAstronomySoftwareGroup/pyuvsim/README.md

 in `pyuvsim` do not require it.
 To use the simulator within `pyuvsim`, you should install `pyuvsim` with  `pip install pyuvsim[sim]`.
-Note that the `pyuvsim` simulator is intended to run on clusters running the linux operating system, but we do test against Mac OSX as well.
+Note that the `pyuvsim` simulator is intended to run on clusters running the linux operating system, but we test against Mac OSX as well.
+We test against both Open MPI and MPICH.

 There are a few more optional dependencies for `pyuvsim` which enable some features, such as `astropy_healpix` to use healpix based sky catalogs or healpix beams,